Skip to content

 The path to becoming a Mississippi game warden follows five core steps:

-- Meet the baseline — Confirm U.S. citizenship, age 21, education (High school diploma + 2 years college or experience), and a clean background for Mississippi.
+1. Lock in the basics — U.S. citizenship, the minimum age of 21, high school diploma + 2 years college or experience, and a clean record are the entry bar in Mississippi.

-- Complete education or qualifying experience — High school diploma + 2 years college or experience.
+2. Satisfy the education or experience requirement — High school diploma + 2 years college or experience.

-- Graduate from the academy — Complete the Mississippi Law Enforcement Officers Training Academy (MLEOTA) program.
+4. Earn your academy diploma — Finish the Mississippi Law Enforcement Officers Training Academy (MLEOTA) program.

 For the full nationwide walkthrough, see our how to become a game warden guide.